Stuycs-K/project03-final-10-kozyarchukp/DEVLOG.md

 ## Polina Kozyarchuk

+### 2024-01-15
+username account stuff works perfectlt!!! but theres a random segfault sometimes but whatever rewrote the way that it process input. doesnt work mulitplayer

 ### 2024-01-14
 made the game ACTUALLY work in all circumstances!
 2 player game works perfectly! started to make the player files actually functionable by having them record wins and losses and being able to check stats and such